-One day while sitting in a friend’s apartment I noticed a plant he had on his window sill.
+I was dreaming up creative Halloween costume ideas and one day while sitting in a friend’s apartment I noticed a plant he had on his window sill.
 It was a fly gobbling Venus Fly Trap.
-Dionaea muscipula… I immediately asked him if he had any old bed sheets because I had this creative Halloween costume idea!
+Dionaea muscipula… I immediately asked him if he had any old bed sheets because I had an idea!

 After raiding the linen closet I then went out and bought three boxes of Rit dye and a large bag of cotton balls!
 One old pizza box and the rest was history!
 Only four days later and a lot of sewing I had two humanoid-sized Fly Traps for the great price of $4.98.
 I still have them and I enjoy the look on people’s faces when I ring their doorbell.
 They can’t see my face because my head is in an enclosed trap but I can see them.
 And my hands….they open and close with a flick of a thumb!

 My son has always liked the Venus fly plant (he wishes they had a Venus man eater plant).
 He ran across this creative Halloween costume idea on the Internet, fun for dear old mom.

 This creative Halloween costume is approx 24″ X 17 1/2″.
 I went and purchased black, green, red and white felt, large 1″ foam used to make chair cushions, and a large Halloween bucket with handles.
 I rolled the foam out on the floor and had my son lay down on it to see how big to draw the top and bottom leaves.

 I drew one and cut it out, and then I traced it to make the second one and cut it out.
 I cut out a hole in the center of each, the bottom one had to be big enough to slip all the way over his head to rest on shoulders and the top one to rest on top of his head.